English Language

 Goals

-Develop students' critical thinking skills to enable them to interact with the culture of others.
+4- Developing students’ critical thinking skills to enable them to interact with the culture of others.

-Encouraging faculty members in the department to produce innovative scientific research and participate in scientific conferences and specialized seminars in order to develop procedural scientific solutions and recommendations for problems related to life sciences.
+8- Encouraging the department’s faculty members to produce distinguished and innovative scientific research, and to participate in scientific conferences and specialized seminars with the aim of developing procedural scientific solutions and recommendations for problems related to the life sciences.

 Vision